Auth0 Fine Grained Authorization (FGA) Concepts

 Please note that at this point in time, it is not considered production-ready and does not come with any SLAs; availability and uptime are not guaranteed.
 Limitations of Auth0 FGA during the Developer Community Preview can be found here.

-The Auth0 FGA service answers authorization checks by determining whether a relationship exists between an object and a user and takes into consideration the authorization model of the system and the relationship tuples present in the system at that time in order to make a decision.
+The Auth0 FGA service answers authorization checks by determining whether a relationship exists between an object and a user.
+Checks takes into consideration the authorization model of the system and the relationship tuples present in the system at that time in order to make a decision.

 In this guide you will learn about the most relevant FGA concepts, such as a type or an authorization model, and you will be able to explore them using the FGA playground.

-A type is a class of objects that have similar characteristics.
+A type is a string.
+It should define a class of objects with similar characteristics.

 Examples of types: